 Children are more likely than an adult to develop a fever when they have a cold.
 Although a fever is usually not harmful, it can make a child feel miserable.

-To treat a fever and sore throat, caregivers can consider over-the-counter pain relievers, such as acetaminophen.
+To treat a fever and sore throat, caregivers can consider over-the-counter pain relievers, such as acetaminophen, also available for purchase online.
 In children over the age of 6 months, ibuprofen can also be used.

 Cold medicines containing a decongestant may be appropriate for children over the age of 6, but should not be given to younger kids.
 As always, it's best to talk to a healthcare provider regarding medications for children.